Artificial hip joint: When is the right time?

 • Vitamin E-stabilized polyethylene: Protects against oxidation and abrasion.

-• Ceramic-ceramic bearing pairs: Reduce particle formation and offer excellent biocompatibility.
+• Ceramic-on-ceramic bearing pairs: Reduce particle formation and offer excellent biocompatibility.

 Advantages of early intervention

-• Muscle preservation: Early replacement prevents surrounding muscles from deteriorating, speeding up rehabilitation.
+• Preserving muscle mass: Early replacement prevents the surrounding muscles from deteriorating, which accelerates rehabilitation.

-• Less consequential damage: Chronic pain and protective postures lead to misalignments, which can be avoided with early treatment.
+• Fewer long-term consequences: Chronic pain and compensatory postures lead to misalignments, which can be avoided through early treatment.

-• Better surgical results: The probability of an optimal result is higher if the joint has not yet been completely destroyed.
+• Better surgical outcomes: The probability of an optimal result is higher if the joint is not yet completely destroyed.

-Although the technology of hip joint replacement is very advanced today, the decision remains individual and should be made in close consultation with an experienced specialist.
-The following aspects are taken into account when weighing up:
+Although hip replacement technology is now highly advanced, the decision remains individual and should be made in close consultation with an experienced specialist.
+The following aspects are taken into consideration:

 1. General health